 The judge will set a court date in about 90 days.
 The hearing is called a “Case Management Conference.”
 You will receive a notice in the mail from the court with the hearing date included.
 Visit the Case Management Conference page for more information about this hearing.

-You must have your Financial Disclosure Form filed within 30 days of when you filed your Answer.
+You must file your Financial Disclosure Form within 30 days of when you filed your Answer.
 If you did not already file it, be sure to file it before the Case Management Conference.

 Ask for a Referral to the Family Mediation Center